Generic Name: emtricitabine (em trye SYE ta been)

 Emtricitabine is used to treat HIV, the virus that can cause acquired immunodeficiency syndrome (AIDS).
 Emtricitabine is not a cure for HIV or AIDS.

 Emtricitabine may also be used for purposes not listed in this medication guide.

 Emtricitabine may cause a serious condition called lactic acidosis.
 Get emergency medical help if you have even mild symptoms such as: muscle pain or weakness, numb or cold feeling in your arms and legs, trouble breathing, stomach pain, nausea with vomiting, fast or uneven heart rate, dizziness, or feeling very weak or tired.

-You should not take emtricitabine if you are allergic to it.
+You should not take this medicine if you are allergic to emtricitabine.